chris-belcher/electrum-personal-server/README.md

 ## How To

-* If you dont already have them, download and install python3 and Bitcoin Core version 0.16 or higher.
+* If you dont already have them, download and install Bitcoin Core version 0.17 or higher.
 Make sure you
   [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
 The Bitcoin node must have wallet enabled, and must have the RPC server switched on (`server=1`